32-Bit vs 64-Bit — Which Version Do I Need?

 How to Check If Your System Is 32-Bit or 64-Bit

-Windows
+On Windows

-3. It will say either "64-bit operating system" or "32-bit operating system"
+• It will show either 64-bit operating system or 32-bit operating system

-Mac
+On Mac

 Was this article helpful?